-- (1) In order to improve the proper functioning of the internal market, it is necessary to ensure that competition is not distorted and the movement of goods is not obstructed.
-Council Directive 85/374/EEC lays down common rules on liability for defective products with the aim of removing divergences between the legal systems of Member States that may distort competition and affect the movement of goods within the internal market, and that entail a differing.
-Greater harmonisation of the common rules on liability for defective products laid down in that Directive should further contribute to the achievement of these objectives, while entailing an increased degree of protection of the consumer against damage toconsumers' and other natural persons' health or property.eaused by such products. - (2) Liability without fault on the part of the relevant economic operator remains the sole means of adequately solving the problem of a fair apportionment of the risks inherent in modern technological production. - (3) Directive 85/374/EEC has been an effective and important instrument, but needs to be revised in light of developments related to new technologies, including artificial intelligence (AI), new circular economy business models and new global supply chains, which have led to inconsistences inconsistencies and legal uncertainty, in particular as regards the meaning of the term 'product'.
-Experience gained from applying Directive 85/374/EEC has also shown that injured persons face difficulties obtaining compensation due to restrictions on making compensation claims and due to challenges in gathering evidence to prove liability, especially in light of increasing technical and scientific complexity.
-This includes claims for damages related to new technologies, including AI.
-The revision will therefore encourage the roll-out and uptake of such new technologies, including AI, while ensuring that claimants can enjoy the same level of protection irrespective of the technology involved, and that all businesses benefit from more legal certainty and a level playing field.
+- (1) In order to improve the proper functioning of the internal market, it is necessary to ensure that competition is not distorted and that the movement of goods is not obstructed.
+Council Directive 85/374/EEC3 lays down common rules on liability for defective products with the aim of removing divergences between the legal systems of Member States that may distort competition and affect the movement of goods within the internal market.
+Greater harmonisation of the common rules on liability for defective products laid down in that Directive would further contribute to the achievement of those objectives, while entailing an increased degree of protection of consumers' and other natural persons' health or property. - (2) Liability without fault on the part of economic operators remains the sole means of adequately addressing the problem of fair apportionment of risk inherent in modern technological production.

-&lt;sup>2 [1] Council Directive 85/374/EEC of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products (OJ L 210, 7.8.1985, p.
+Council Directive 85/374/EEC of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products (OJ L 210, 7.8.1985, p.
 29).